yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Most 3D games can’t run at playable framerates even at 0.5x handheld scaling.

 To top it out, it’s very clear that Vulkan drivers are still a weak spot with Intel hardware.
 It’s a lottery with each game.
 They may perform correctly, similar to their AMD and NVIDIA counterparts, or may have glaring issues.
+Some shaders, for example, outright crash the driver.
 We will report these issues to Intel as we find them.

 Sadly, the usual solution of just running Linux is not a fix this time.
 Mesa support for Gen 12 Intel graphics hardware (Xe, Arc, etc) is still in very early stages, and the performance is usually in the sub-10 FPS territory.
 We can’t wait to see Mesa once again show the Windows driver team how their job is done.